JnyJny/GameOfLife/README.md

 advantage of presumably optimized array accessors.
 Or even just an array of characters and letting the character value encode the cell state in a more compact (and obtuse) manner.
-Those changes are pretty disruptive and I decided to post-pone them.
+Those changes are pretty disruptive and I decided to postpone them.

 As far as simple but useful optimizations, caching each cell's neighbor coordinates traded space for time when calculating the status